How the United States uses energy

 The United States is a highly developed and industrialized society.
-Americans use a lot of energy in homes, in businesses, in industry, and for personal travel and for transporting goods.
-There are four major sectors that consume energy:
+Americans use a lot of energy in homes, in businesses, and in industry.
+Americans also use energy for personal travel and for transporting goods.
+There are five energy consuming sectors:

 - The industrial sector includes facilities and equipment used for manufacturing, agriculture, mining, and construction.

-- The transportation sector includes vehicles that transport people or goods.
-Cars, trucks, buses, motorcycles, trains, aircraft, boats, barges, and ships are included in the transportation sector.
+- The transportation sector includes vehicles that transport people or goods, such as cars, trucks, buses, motorcycles, trains, aircraft, boats, barges, and ships.

 - The residential sector consists of homes and apartments.

-- The commercial sector includes offices, malls, stores, schools, hospitals, hotels, warehouses, restaurants, places of worship, and more.
+- The commercial sector includes offices, malls, stores, schools, hospitals, hotels, warehouses, restaurants, and places of worship and public assembly.

-Primary energy consumption in the United States was almost three times greater in 2014 than it was in 1949.
-In all but 18 of the years between 1949 and 2014, primary energy consumption increased over the previous year.
+Energy consumption in the United States was three times greater in 2015 than it was in 1949.
+In all but 19 of the years between 1949 and 2015, energy consumption increased over the previous year.

-There was a sharp contrast to this historical trend in 2009 that resulted from the economic recession.
-In 2009, real gross domestic product (GDP) fell 2% compared to 2008, and energy consumption declined by nearly 5%, the largest single-year decline since 1949.
-Decreases occurred in all four major end-use sectors (residential—3%, commercial—3%, industrial—9%, and transportation—3%).
-Consumption increased by about 3% in 2010, then declined slightly in 2011 and declined again by about 3% in 2012.
-Consumption increased by about 3% in 2013 and by 1% in 2014.
+In 2009, this historical trend changed sharply because of the economic recession.
+In 2009, real gross domestic product (GDP) fell 2.8% compared to 2008, and total energy consumption decreased by nearly 5%, the largest single-year decreases in both real GDP and in total energy consumption from 1949 through 2015.
+Decreases in energy consumption occurred in all four major end-use sectors in 2009 (residential—3%, commercial—3%, industrial—9%, and transportation—3%).
+Consumption increased by about 4% in 2010, then decreased slightly in 2011 and decreased again by about 2% in 2012.
+In 2013, consumption increased by about 3% and increased by 1% in 2014.
+Consumption decreased by about 1% in 2015.
 Economic growth and other factors like weather and fuel prices influence consumption in each sector differently.